 Unemployment rate

-The following dashboard shows the unemployment rate from 2008 through 2021.
+The following dashboard shows the unemployment rate.
 Unemployment rate is the share of people in the labor force (all people age 16 and older who are working or looking for work) that do not have a job but are actively looking for work.

 Jobs-housing growth